Corleonesi: Affiliations and membership beyond Corleone

-The pentito (Mafia turncoat) Antonino Calderone provided first-hand accounts of the leaders of the Corleonesi: Luciano Leggio, Totò Riina and Bernardo Provenzano.
+The pentito Antonino Calderone provided first-hand accounts of the leaders of the Corleonesi: Luciano Leggio, Totò Riina and Bernardo Provenzano.
 About Leggio, Calderone said:

-He liked to kill.
+"He liked to kill.
 He had a way of looking at people that could frighten anyone, even us mafiosi.
 The smallest thing set him off, and then a strange light would appear in his eyes that created silence around him.
 When you were in his company you had to be careful about how you spoke.
 The wrong tone of voice, a misconstrued word, and all of a sudden that silence.
-Everything would instantly be hushed, uneasy, and you could smell death in the air.
+Everything would instantly be hushed, uneasy, and you could smell death in the air."

-"The Corleone bosses were not educated at all, but they were cunning and diabolical", Calderone said about Riina and Provenzano.
+"The Corleone bosses were not educated at all, but they were cunning and diabolical," Calderone said about Riina and Provenzano.
 "They were both clever and ferocious, a rare combination in Cosa Nostra."
 Calderone described Totò Riina as "unbelievably ignorant, but he had intuition and intelligence and was difficult to fathom and very hard to predict".
-Riina was soft-spoken, highly persuasive and often highly sentimental.
+Riina was soft spoken, highly persuasive and often highly sentimental.
 He followed the simple codes of the brutal, ancient world of the Sicilian countryside, where force is the only law and there is no contradiction between personal kindness and extreme ferocity.
-"His philosophy was that if someone's finger hurt, it was better to cut off his whole arm just to make sure", Calderone said.
+"His philosophy was that if someone's finger hurt, it was better to cut off his whole arm just to make sure," Calderone said.

 Another pentito Leonardo Messina described how the Corleonesi organized their rise to power:

-They took power by slowly, slowly killing everyone ...
+"They took power by slowly, slowly killing everyone ...
 We were kind of infatuated with them because we thought that getting rid of the old bosses we would become the new bosses.
 Some people killed their brother, others their cousin and so on, because they thought they would take their places.
 Instead, slowly, (the Corleonesi) gained control of the whole system ...
-First they used us to get rid of the old bosses, then they got rid of all those who raised their heads, like Pino Greco (aka Scarpuzzedda, Little shoe), Mario Prestifilippo and Vincenzo Puccio ... all that's left are men without character, who are their puppets.
+First they used us to get rid of the old bosses, then they got rid of all those who raised their heads, like Pino Greco (aka Scarpuzzedda, Little shoe), Mario Prestifilippo and Vincenzo Puccio ... all that's left are men without character, who are their puppets."